Kirk West: A Life in Focus, Behind the Lens and Behind the Scenes

 Always with the motion, this guy.

-Kirk did sit still long enough to curate and publish his Photos into books:
+Kirk did sit still long enough to curate and publish his photos into two books:

 Onward Through the Fog, My Friends